From high-tech to Hollywood, ZA natives are making it big in America

 In order to draw in a more diverse pool of immigrants, the US Department of State annually issues 50,000 green cards, or permanent resident visas, through the Diversity Visa (DV) Lottery program.
 The program aims to attract internationals from countries with presently low levels of immigration to the United States.
 Green cards enable immigrants and their families the legal right to work, live, and study in America.

 “The Green Card Lottery is an exceptional federal program that has absorbed hundreds of thousands of immigrants into the United States, further diversifying American culture,” says Emma Louise, the Head of Customer Services for Global USA Green Card, a private organization that provides supplemental and valuable assistance with the Green Card (Diversity Visa) Lottery application.
 Louise adds: “We are experiencing a huge increase in the amount of visitors to our website this year.
-We already received over 360,000 visitors and over 40,000 individuals registered with their full details to receive support from one of our highly experienced immigration experts.”
+We already received over 360,000 visitors and over 40,000 individuals registered with their full details to receive support from one of our highly experienced immigration consultants.”

 Given the complex and rigid structure of the government website’s application, private entities like Global USA Green Card offer 24/7 support and guidance that ensures the successful submission of all application materials.
 Louise notes that up to 90% of their applicants submit ineligible photos and information, which Global USA Green Card then corrects and validates for an acceptable application.